Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 GROUP BY customer_id;
 ```

 I used a CTE(`points_cte`) to calculate the points for each customer based on the given criteria.
+I used the `interval` data type to specify 7 days which is a week so i could give points according to the criteria.
 Then i queried the results from the CTE.

 customer_id	|points
 -----|-----
 A	|1370
 B	|940

+Given the criteria, customer A had the most points with 1370 points and customer B had 940 points.